Reji Thomas: Capitol restoration

 During the 1995 comprehensive interior restoration of the Texas Capitol, Thomas was contracted to replicate all of the intricate glass work in the Capitol Building.
 The restoration project was intensive and included approximately 600 panels of glass, which had to be matched to old specifications.
 Her experience with a rare double-acid etching process helped her win the contract.
 Thomas had created replacement panes for the Capitol before when fire damaged the Capitol during the mid-Eighties.

+Pine Street Station studio

+In addition to Thomas artistic creations, she fostered a community in 2009 when she established her Pine Street Station studio space for the public.
+Her solo studio evolved into a home for “80s gypsy artists.”

+There were no hostels or welcoming creative spaces for traveling young artists at that time.

+Thomas saw a need for welcoming creative spaces responded.
+Pine Street Station hosted events, which included the annual QueerBomb celebration, AIDS Services of Austin's ArtErotica, the Fader Fort during SXSW, HOPE Farmers Market (the Eastside's first), and the annual East Austin Studio Tour.

+Thomas moved out of the studio after a 2014 court decision in favor of the land owner, CapMetro.

 Awards and exhibitions

 In 1990 Thomas' work was exhibited at Austin's Laguna Gloria Art Museum and at the Women and Their Work gallery.
 Her studio, Graphic Glass Studios Inc. was recognized by The Austin Chronicle Best Of Awards as the "Best Acid Drop For Art's Sake".
 In 2004 The Austin Chronicle recognized her 11th Street mural as the 'Best Look Back at the New Eastside' referring to it as a masterpiece, and a "soul-sending work of art".
 In October 2017 State of Ascension: Mixed Media Vessel Works exhibition opened at the George Carver Museum.
 It featured two decades of Rejina Thomas' art.
 A theme embodied in her meticulously crafted containers and painting "position the womb as a metaphorical looking glass from which viewers experience and understand the world."